asteroid-lang/asteroid/index.md

 ### Procedural Programming is Straightforward

+Procedural programming in Asteroid should seem familiar to anybody who has some programming experience.
-Consider the following program that prints out the names of persons whose name contains a lower case 'p',
+Intuitive  structure definitions and standard list notation makes it easy to create the data structures your program needs.
+Here is a  program that prints out the names of persons whose name contains a lower case 'p',
 ```
 load system io.